Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

           on typical UNIX shells.
 It is not part of the command and should not be typed.

-After a little while, you should have a `godot` directory in your current working directory.
+After a little while, you should have a `pandemonium` directory in your current working directory.
 Move into it using the `cd` command:

 ```
-    $ cd godot
+    $ cd pandemonium
 ```

 We will start by setting up a reference to the original repository that we forked:

 ```
-    $ git remote add upstream https://github.com/godotengine/godot
+    $ git remote add upstream https://github.com/pandemoniumengine/pandemonium
     $ git fetch upstream
 ```

-This will create a reference named `upstream` pointing to the original `godotengine/godot` repository.
+This will create a reference named `upstream` pointing to the original `pandemoniumengine/pandemonium` repository.
 This will be useful when you want to pull new commits from its `master` branch to update your fork.
-You have another remote reference named `origin`, which points to your fork (`USERNAME/godot`).
+You have another remote reference named `origin`, which points to your fork (`USERNAME/pandemonium`).

-You only need to do the above steps once, as long as you keep that local `godot` folder (which you can move around if you want, the relevant metadata is hidden in its `.git` subfolder).
+You only need to do the above steps once, as long as you keep that local `pandemonium` folder (which you can move around if you want, the relevant metadata is hidden in its `.git` subfolder).

 Note: